 This course will enable students to develop a personally integrated career portfolio and engage in a job search.
 Classes will be devoted to active exploration of personal styles assessment, documentation of transferable skills, documentation of academic history, networking, interviewing, job search skills and the formulation of long range career/life plans and resume development.
-Students will also spend 45 hours in a supervised work site for this course.
+Students may be required to obtain physical exams and a state police criminal records check and will spend 45 hours at an area Human Services agency.
 Prerequisite: Successful completion of ENGL110M, HSV111M, HSV116M, HSV117M and HSV218M with a grade of C or better